-As of December 31, 2017, we had approximately \$76.8 million in cash and cash equivalents and short term bank deposits and \$14.1 million in marketable securities.
+As of December 31, 2018, we had approximately \$104.0 million in cash and cash equivalents and short term bank deposits and \$9.9 million in marketable securities.
 Our marketable securities include investments in commercial and government bonds and foreign banks and equity funds.
-As of such date our marketable securities portfolio was composed primarily of governmental and commercial bonds bearing average annual interest rates of approximately 2.8%, with average maturities of 1.5 years and maximum maturities of 2.6 years.
+As of such date our marketable securities portfolio was composed primarily of governmental and commercial bonds bearing average annual interest rates of approximately 3.2%, with average maturities of 0.9 years and maximum maturities of 1.6 years.
 The performance of the capital markets affects the values of the funds we hold in marketable securities.
-These assets are subject to market fluctuations, such as the declines experienced in 2008 and the first six months of 2009.
+These assets are subject to market fluctuations.
 In such case, the fair value of our investments may decline.
-As of December 31, 2017, net unrealized losses in our marketable securities portfolio totaled \$58,000 (fifty eight thousand dollars).
+As of December 31, 2018, net unrealized losses in our marketable securities portfolio totaled \$94,000 (ninety-four thousand dollars).
 We periodically monitor our investments for adverse material holdings related to the underlying financial solvency of the issuers of the marketable securities in our portfolio.